Equitable Distribution Attorneys Norristown, PA

 In Pennsylvania, issues of fault, such as infidelity, are generally not taken into consideration during the division of assets.

-The attorneys of Rubin, Glickman, Steinberg and Gifford stand ready to assist you with the determination of whether your business is fully or partially marital property.
+The attorneys of Rubin, Glickman, Steinberg & Gifford P.C. stand ready to assist you with the determination of whether your business is fully or partially marital property.
 We will then work to negotiate a favorable division that protects your interests and those of your business.

 Getting Divorced in PA?
 Schedule Your Free Initial Consultation with an Experienced Newtown Equitable Distribution Lawyer